LukePappa/Ourism/innerpeace.md

-Inner peace has infinite value and can be cultivated through attunement to being itself.
+Inner peace has infinite value and can be cultivated through disciplined emotional regulation.